abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Click, copy "list.sh"  above, then paste, prepend the Bash functions inside to ~/.bashrc file
 the "list-su.sh" differs only in having superuser request (sudo prefixed command) but not if using -d, -i option

-Find and list specific file, directory, or link recursively while can utilze some "find" utility useful options
+Find and list specific file, directory, or link recursively while keep utilizing "find" utility useful options

 Would print its:
 - Size                                             -s